-The Norumbega Council began acquiring portions of the land in 1928, piecing together the ownership shown on the map today.
-While the Scouts own the entire property, the Town of Sudbury and the Sudbury Valley Trustees made a critical step towards preserving the land for continuing youth education by purchasing a 303 acre Conservation Restriction (CR) on much of the Sudbury portion of the land.
-The completion of the CR was crucial in slowing the relentless wave of development that is currently changing the character and land use of the Metrowest region.
-By acquiring the development rights from the Scouts, not only did the town and SVT support the youth organization, but they also permanently protected a large expanse of valuable habitat in a highly developed area.
-The Framingham portion of the land is still considered unprotected.
+While the Scouts own the entire property, the Town of Sudbury and the Sudbury Valley Trustees took a critical step toward preserving the land for youth education by purchasing a 303-acre conservation restriction (CR) on much of the Sudbury portion of the land.
+This will prevent the land from ever being developed, and it permanently protects a large expanse of valuable habitat in a highly developed area.

-From Route 20 in Sudbury, turn south onto Nobscot Road.
+From Route 20 in Sudbury, take Nobscot Road south toward Framingham.
 Follow Nobscot Road for 1.1 miles.
 The entrance and parking area will be on your right.

 Click here to visit Google Maps for specific directions from your home.